eddelbuettel/rcppsimdjson/README.md

 ### Status

 Minimally viable.
 Right now it builds, wraps the validation test, and checks cleanly as an R package.
-And while on CRAN it is still highly incomplete.
+As of version 0.0.4, basic parsing is supported, see `parseExample()`.
 Requires a C++17 compiler.
 Expect changes.
 But please feel free to contribute.

 ### Contributing